iamgyang/CGD-RA-resources/README.md

 Github is not meant to be a dataset sharing community, since the file storage size limits are a bit lacking.
 So, we will be posting *links* to useful datasets.

+Note, we will NOT be publishing anything confidential here (e.g. DHS datasets themselves, etc.).

 The code is mostly written in STATA and R.

 Background: Anything related to being an RA, development, etc. (i.e. anything interesting that is not an R, STATA file, or a link to a data source)